utat-ss/HERON-documentation/software-tools/atmel-studio.md

 When programming, you must setup the 'device programming'.
 It should use the 'debugWire' instead of ISP.

+When you are done with you debugging.
+You should disable the debugWire and close by going to the 'debug' heading.
+.
 When prompted, toggle the power (remove and reinsert vcc) to set the fuses.

 Some notes: You may need to run Atmel Studio as administrator to get programs to compile and build.
 If the program isn't running as expected, it may be due to compiler optmizations.